e-Contract/ethereum-resource-adapter/README.md

 ```

 The resource adapter will automatically attempt to reconnect when a client node goes down for a while.
+Hence your client node can go down for maintenance without the need to restart your Java EE application server.

 ## Gas Price Oracle